|

 has

-acquired versatile experience working with youth athletes.
-He is also
+acquired versatile experience working with

-an Assistant Coach for State College Middle School track team.
+the Head Coach for State College Middle

 - Mark is a

-lifetime running advocate.
-At a younger age he was part of nordic ski
+age he was part of nordic ski

-and biathlon team in high school, ran track (middle distance) in
+and biathlon team in high school, ran

-college, and further trained actively for various races, including
+college, and further trained actively for

 marathons and trail races.
-Mark is an active member of Nittany
+Mark is an

-Valley Running Club in State College PA and ran Boston Marathon four
+Valley Running Club in State College PA

 times

-as part of Centre Volunteers in Medicine fundraising team.
+as part of Centre Volunteers in Medicine

 -

-Professionally, Mark has a Doctorate degree in
+Professionally, Mark has a Doctorate

-Geo-Environmental Engineering and currently is a Assistant Teaching
+Geo-Environmental Engineering and

-Professor in the College of Earth and Mineral Sciences at
+Professor in the College of Earth and

 Penn State.
 He lives in State College, PA,

-with his wife Katya and three children, all of whom, avid runners, at
+with his wife Katya and three children,

-different times benefitted
+different times benefited

 from training with NTF.